Innis College, Toronto: History

-Students
+Student Life

 All Innis College students are members of the Faculty of Arts and Science at the University of Toronto.
 Governing student bodies include the Innis College Council, the Innis College Student Society (ICSS), and the Innis Residence Council.

 Each September, Innis College participates in a campus-wide orientation event for first-year students.
 During the days leading up to the start of fall classes, students have the opportunity to take part in campus-wide activities, workshops, and team-building opportunities.

 The Office of Student Life (OSL) at Innis College oversees various student support services.
 They offer health and wellness supports, assist students in finding community through clubs and activities, and direct the Innis Insider Mentorship Program.
 Innis College also offers an Alumni Mentorship Program that connects students with graduated and working Innis students.

 The Innis Registrar's Office, located on the first floor of the college, serves as a reliable first-stop for students with questions pertaining to academics, finances, mental health, and beyond.
 Other student supports include the Innis Writing Centre, Learning Strategists, and Academic Advisors.

 Since 1965, The Innis Herald newspaper has served the Innis community with four published editions per academic year.
+As of 2022, The Innis Herald also runs a podcast funded by the Community Radio Fund of Canada.

+In 2024, the group Out at Innis was formed to serve as an advocacy and advisory group to support 2SLGBTQ+ students at the college.
+In 2025, the group hosted the Canadian premiere of The History of Sound.